hzi-bifo/SDplots/Docker/ReadMeDocker.md

 	-f, --f   : show only significant results (true or false), default: true -h        : show help (shows this list)

+**Stopping the Pipeline**
+If you want to terminate the pipeline, you have two options:
+1. Close the terminal in which the pipeline is running.
+2. More elegant: Open a second terminal as admin, run `$docker ps` and copy the container ID of the execution that you want to stop.
+Then run `$docker stop [CONTAINER ID]`.
+It may take a few seconds befor the container terminates.
 ---
 ## Output Files